mathieu6700417/wikisource/README.md

-# WikiCorpus
+# WikiSource

-WikiCorpus is a python package to help search the [Wikisource Books](https://wikisource.org/wiki/Main_Page)
+wikisource is a python package to help search the [Wikisource Books](https://wikisource.org/wiki/Main_Page)

 It offers a few classes to help find sentences in a book, or in a book collection.